All our buildings are open. You can check the opening hours under the heading Information per location.

 - Disinfectants.
 At the entrances of all buildings you will find columns to disinfect your hands.
 At the vending machines wipes and/or sprays are available and at many other points hand dispensers.

 - Ventilation.
 Well before the buildings open, we will make sure that the air treatment systems are switched on again, so that there is sufficient ventilation everywhere.
 Questions have been asked as to whether the ventilation systems can contribute to contamination.
 RIVM research indicates that there are no indications for this.
 According to RIVM guidelines, good ventilation is important for refreshing air and contributes to a healthy indoor climate.
 That is why it is important, for example, to open a number of windows for fresh air in rooms with several people present.
 Please be aware of this yourself.
 All our buildings amply meet the requirements for ventilation of educational buildings.
+The systems are certified & get checked regularly.

 - Routing and stickers.
 Upon entering the buildings and other places, stations have been placed to disinfect your hands.
 In order to guide the flow of people properly, we realised routes in the buildings with stickers.
 Follow the indicated routes, stick to the one-way traffic and pay attention to the maximum occupancy in a room.
 Elevators are for use by disabled persons and goods transport only.
 In other cases, use the stairs.
 You can view the routing and stickering here in this film of our Willem de Kooning Academie location and in this film you can watch the lay-out of the online assessment facility at the Museumpark location.